 The Title Transfer Process During Probate

-If the manufactured home is still titled as personal property (most are), here's the transfer process:
+If the manufactured home is still titled as personal property (most are), here's the transfer process (see our complete title transfer guide for non-probate transfers):

 - Get a Mobile Home Permit from the county treasurer — requires taxes to be current (10-year search, up to 48 hours)